vict0rsch/deep_learning/keras/README.md

 ###General orginization

-I start with importing everything we'll need (no shit...).
-Then I define my `callback` class I will use to store the loss history.
-Lastly I define functions to load the data, compile the model, train it and plot the losses.
+We start with importing everything we'll need (no shit...).
+Then we define the `callback` class that will be used to store the loss history.
+Lastly we define functions to load the data, compile the model, train it and plot the losses.

 The overall philosophy is modularity.
-I use default parameters in the `run_network` function so that you can feed it with already loaded data (and not re-load it each time you train a network) or a pre-trained network `model`.
+We use default parameters in the `run_network` function so that you can feed it with already loaded data (and not re-load it each time you train a network) or a pre-trained network `model`.

 Also, don't forget the Python's `reload(package)` function, very useful to run updates from your code without quitting (I)python.